Chaste/Chaste.github.io/site/content/docs/user-tutorials/AirwayGeneration.md

         }

 ```

-We now define a `MultiLobeAirwayGenerator`{.cpp} to allow us to generate the distal airways to form a complete
+We now define a `MultiLobeAirwayGenerator` to allow us to generate the distal airways to form a complete
-conducting airway tree. `MultiLobeAirwayGenerator`{.cpp} provides an easy to use interface to `AirwayGenerator`{.cpp}
+conducting airway tree. `MultiLobeAirwayGenerator` provides an easy to use interface to `AirwayGenerator`
 and facilitates the generation of airways into a complete lung, rather than the user having to do
 each lobe separately.